 We know the council via John Bunnett(pictured), Corporate Director of Place & Commercial made an offer to Cozumel Estates Ltd of £25 million on or around the 16th Dec 2019.
 Add in taxes and lawyers this will rise to approx £26.2 million

 We know on the £16th Dec 2019, £50,000 was paid as a deposit and exclusivity agreement for purchase of the racecourse and all other property owned by the Reuben Brothers company, Cozumel Estates Ltd, within the boundary of Otterpool Park.

-When one adds in the costs, eg legal etc, the total amount is closer to £27.6 million.
-If the Reuben brothers do not accept the offer then John has been given a 10% financial leeway, meaning he could stretch to approx £29 million and with legal fees etc this would rise to £31 million.
+When one adds in the costs, eg legal etc, the total price would be £26.2 million.
+If the Reuben brothers do not accept the offer then John has been given a 10% financial leeway, meaning he could stretch to approx £27.5 million and with legal fees etc this would rise to £30 million.

 On the 16th Dec the Otterpool Working group met, as we understand the leaders of the Opposition groups were also present.
 All those in the room were privy to “commercially sensitive” offer which was to be made to Cozumel Estates.
 As such all Cllrs present at that meeting were under an obligation to keep this information private and confidential.
 However, one Cllr recorded the meeting and passed that information to a third party, who then in written form passed it to the SV team.
 We had hold of the information within 90 minutes of the meeting ending.

 Cabinet members were informed the Reuben Brothers have a habit of playing games and asking for more money.
 Because of this the Cabinet gave Corporate Director John Bunnett an additional 10% margin to play with financially, meaning the offer could rise to close to £27.5 million (not including fees etc).
 However, the land might cost more than this, as the cat is out of the bag and the Reuben Brothers employees can certainly read.